-1. Values shown are estimates and are not guaranteed.

-- 2. Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation. - 3.
-The starting pot size is assumed to be £29,000. - 4.
+- 1. Values shown are estimates and are not guaranteed. - 2.
+Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation. - 3.
+The starting pot size is assumed to be £30,000. - 4.
 Inflation is assumed to be 2.5% each year. - 5.
-No contributions are expected given the illustration is in relation to a deferred member. - 6.
-The projected growth rate for each fund are as follows: Default fund (growth stage): 3.01% pa above inflation UK Equity Index: 3.76% pa above inflation Property: 2.52% pa above inflation - Pre-Retirement: 1.70% pa below inflation - 7.
-Negative transaction costs have been treated as zero in line with how the FCA treats transaction costs for contract-based schemes.
+No contributions are expected given the illustration is in relation to a deferred member. - The projected growth rate before expenses for each fund are as follows:

+Default fund (growth stage): 0.49% pa above inflation

+UK Equity Index: 2.44% pa above inflation

+Property: 1.46% pa below inflation